How Digital Media Changed How Brands Connect With People Forever

 The historic period we’re currently in goes by a few names: the Information Age, Digital Age, New Media Age, etc.

 How we consume information is through the internet.
-Advertising is what funds most of the internet.
-Media is how we publish advertising.
+Advertising funds most of the internet.
+And media is how we publish advertising.

-A characteristic of this age we live in is that technology advances at a breakneck speed.
-And it has had a very real impact on how media is handled.
+A characteristic of this digital age is that technology advances at a breakneck speed.
+And it has a very real impact on how advertisers handle media.

-The crux of this impact is that the interaction between brands and people has changed forever.
+The crux of this impact is the fact that the interaction between brands and people has changed forever.

 Here are two of the biggest reasons why:

 1. People Have A Voice

 Fundamentally, there are two ways people communicate with brands now: directly and indirectly.

 + People communicate with brands directly through social media, videos, etc. Think people responding to a spicy Wendy’s tweet.